DionneMaguire/maths-quizz/README.md

 ## Credits
-I used Love Maths walk through project to help me structure my quizz.
+I used Love Maths walk through project to help me structure my quiz.
 I used google fonts for Montserrat.
 I applied getting a random number to then get a random operator for each question.
 I used educative.io to understand timers as well as W3Schools.
 I used W3Schools for the modal screens as well as some youtube videos.
 I used https://ciaraosull.github.io/project-2-whack-a-mole/index.html to help understand modals and timers.
 I used slack to understand and code the timer.
-I used cork-swap/README to complete the forking and cloning ine deployment section.
+I used cork-swap/README to complete the forking and cloning in the deployment section.
 I used cloud converter to convert my images from png to webp.
 I used tinyPNG to compress all images.
+I got great help and tips from my msletb-nov-2021 chort, our facilitator and my mentor Okwudiri Okoro.